For a better understanding of this example, we always recommend you to learn the basic topics of Golang programming listed below:

 STEP 2: Define the structure of the node

-STEP 3: Assign head as the start node of the linked list by calling the function NewNode(value)
+STEP 3: Assign head as the start node by calling the function NewNode(value)

 STEP 4: Create the linked list such that the previous node would store the address of the next node by calling the function NewNode(value)